Altitude Sickness – 5 Top Prevention Tips

 Things I have Learned About Altitude Sickness

-When I first started out hiking at higher altitude in Colorado while back in college.
+When I first started out hiking at higher altitudes in Colorado while back in college.
 I really did not know much about altitude sickness, nor did I understand a whole lot about the symptoms of AMS.
 I did not know much about hydrating, acclimating or the importance of eating complex carbs.
 One thing I do remember, is not being able to sleep very well at higher altitudes, getting headaches, migraines, nausea and vomiting.
-It is through personal research, and taking the EMT-B course I learned more about AMS, its symptoms and the prevention tips.
-Here are some of the tips I personally use and worth to think about.
+It is through personal research, and taking the EMT-B course I learned more about AMS symptoms.

 1. Graded Ascent